How to run Linux processes in background

 - The output means this process has the job 1 and PID (Process ID) 40256.

 - It will show the standard output and standard error of the process in the terminal.
-If you don’t want this, redirect output and error to
+If you don’t want this, redirect stdout and stderr to

 List background processes